 Industrial production in Ireland jumped by 28.8 percent from a year ago in September of 2022, the sharpest increase since August of 2021 and accelerating from the upwardly revised 7.3 percent growth in the previous month.
 Manufacturing output rose by 31.1 percent during the period, picking up from the 9.1 percent expansion in August with support from food products (38.8 percent), transport equipment (39.9 percent), and wood products (10.5 percent).
 On the other hand, output for electricity, gas, stream, and air conditioning supply fell by 28 percent.
 On a monthly basis, industrial output advanced by 11.9 percent, easing from the 19.6 percent jump in the previous month. source: Central Statistics Office Ireland

 Industrial Production in Ireland averaged 7.54 percent from 1981 until 2022, reaching an all time high of 66.40 percent in November of 2020 and a record low of -28.30 percent in April of 2022.
 This page provides the latest reported value for - Ireland Industrial Production - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Ireland Industrial Production - data, historical chart, forecasts and calendar of releases - was last updated on December of 2022.

-Industrial Production in Ireland is expected to be -3.20 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Industrial Production in Ireland to stand at -6.40 in 12 months time.
-In the long-term, the Ireland Industrial Production is projected to trend around 3.00 percent in 2020, according to our econometric models.
+Industrial Production in Ireland is expected to be 6.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Ireland Industrial Production is projected to trend around 6.50 percent in 2023 and 3.40 percent in 2024, according to our econometric models.